Ravenpsycho/Samsung_Analysis/README.md

 #### CODEBOOK #####################

+NB: Features are normalized and bounded within [-1,1]
+    Each feature vector is a row on the text file

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then